Equant: Motivation

-The reason for the implementation of the equant was to maintain a semblance of constant circular motion of celestial bodies, a long-standing article of faith originated by Aristotle for philosophical reasons, while also allowing for the best match of the computations of the observed movements of the bodies, particularly in the size of the apparent retrograde motion of all Solar System bodies except the Sun and the Moon.
+The reason for the implementation of the equant was to maintain a semblance of constant circular motion of celestial bodies, a long-standing assumption originated by Aristotle for philosophical reasons, while also allowing for the best match of the computations of the observed movements of the bodies, particularly in the size of the apparent retrograde motion of all Solar System bodies except the Sun and the Moon.

-The equant model has a body in motion on a circular path that does not share a center with Earth.
-The moving object's speed will actually vary during its orbit around the outer circle (dashed line), faster in the bottom half and slower in the top half.
-The motion is considered "uniform" only because the planet sweeps around equal angles in equal times from the perspective of the equant point.
-The speed of the object is non-uniform when viewed from any other point within the orbit.
+The equant model has a body in motion on a circular path not centered on the Earth.
+The moving object's speed will vary during its orbit around the outer circle (dashed line), faster in the bottom half and slower in the top half, but the motion is considered uniform because the planet goes through equal angles in equal times from the perspective of the equant point.
+The angular speed of the object is non-uniform when viewed from any other point within the orbit.

+Applied without an epicycle (as for the Sun), using an equant allows for the angular speed to be correct at perigee and apogee, with a ratio of $(1+e)^2/(1-e)^2$ (where $e$ is the orbital eccentricity).
+But compared with the Keplerian orbit, the equant method causes the body to spend too little time far from the Earth and too much close to the Earth.
+For example, when the eccentric anomaly is π/2, the Keplerian model says that an amount of time of $\pi/2-e$ will have elapsed since perigee (where the period is $2\pi$, see Kepler equation), whereas the equant model gives $\pi/2-\arctan(e),$ which is a little more.
+Furthermore, the true anomaly at this point, according to the equant model, will be only $\pi/2+\arctan(e),$ whereas in the Keplerian model it is $\pi/2+\arcsin(e),$ which is more.
+However, for small eccentricity the error is very small, being asymptotic to the eccentricity to the third power.